 And he beat Clemens.

 The story about Hudson that sticks out in my mind was he had beat Randy Johnson earlier in the season in Arizona, like 2-1, a good game.
 This is the third week of August and we’re in Fenway Park.
-And we’re two games behind, we’re in the race.
-The day before, Peter Gammons came up to me and he said, “I can’t wait to see Hudson tomorrow night against Pedro.
+We’re two games behind, we’re in the race.
+The day before Peter Gammons came up to me and he said, “I can’t wait to see Hudson tomorrow night against Pedro.
 There’s no place like Fenway Park when Pedro pitches.
 I’ve seen veteran pitchers literally get sucked out of the stadium.”
-So I’m flipping a coin, am I’m going, do I say something to Timmy?
-I don’t want to create more anxiety, but at the same time I’m saying I want to prepare him for this, so it’s not such a shock.
+So I’m flipping a coin and I’m going, do I say something to Timmy?
+I don’t want to create more anxiety but at the same time I’m saying I want to prepare him for this, so it’s not such a shock.

 So I go, ‘Hey Timmy, you got a second?’
 I told him I was just talking to Peter and he said this wasn’t going to be like Arizona, because in Arizona that place is like a mall, it’s like a shopping mall.
 This is not going to be like the mall you pitched at against Randy, I said Fenway is a lot different.
 I said there’s really no place like Fenway and when Pedro pitches.
 But I said, ‘You know what?
 You’re not really pitching against Pedro, because he’s not going to hit.
 You’re pitching against your lineup and just keep your focus on our game plan and execute like you have been all year.’
 And he’s looking at me and he goes, “Rick, me and Pedro Martinez in the pennant race?
 I’ve been waiting for this my whole life.”
 I said, ‘Alright.
 That’s awesome, man.’